LaraBangla/larabangla/README.md

 ## **For upload to server**

--   toaster message not showing
+-   toaster message not showing ->done
 -   from login route, mobile nav not showing
 -   privacy policy content
 -   terms conditions content